MeecoA/debit_card_app/README.md

 # Microservices with python
 ## created api's using fast api
-You can may use a virtual environment or not. how to run: pip install fastapi pip install uvicorn
+You can use a virtual environment or not. how to run: pip install fastapi pip install uvicorn